Rocky Mountain College

 Rocky Mountain College (Rocky or RMC) is a private college in Billings, Montana, United States.
-As of 2023, the college had 991 students.
+As of fall 2025, the college had a total enrollment of 1,032 students.
 RMC is affiliated with the United Methodist Church, the Presbyterian Church (USA), and the United Church of Christ.

 History

 Rocky Mountain College traces its history to the 1878 founding of the Montana Collegiate Institute in Deer Lodge, Montana.
 Renamed the College of Montana, that institution closed in 1916, and in 1923 its assets and those of Montana Wesleyan College were incorporated into Intermountain Union College (IUC) in Helena.
 A former president of the College of Montana, Lewis Eaton, founded the Billings Polytechnic Institute (BPI) in 1908 as Billings's first post-secondary institution.
 RMC remains on Poly Drive, which leads to campus from downtown Billings.
 Intermountain Union relocated to the Billings Polytechnic campus after a series of earthquakes destroyed its Helena buildings in 1935.
 IUC merged with BPI in 1947, when students named their own school to create today's Rocky Mountain College.

 Since the merger of Intermountain Union College and Billings Polytechnic Institute, Rocky Mountain College has had the following presidents: